Point Tarock: Name

 There is no consensus over the name of this game, which was variously called Point Tarock or Illustrated Tarock (Illustriertes Tarock).
 Confusingly its more complex cousin is also called Illustrated Tarock or Point Tarock or both.
-Since illustriertes implies "embellished", there is a logic in using Point Tarock for this variant which involves point-bidding and Illustrated Tarock for the more complex variant that is embellished (Dummett suggests "embroidered") with additional announcements and bonuses.
+Since Point means "point" and illustriertes implies "embellished", there is a logic in using Point Tarock for this variant which involves point-bidding and Illustrated Tarock for its more ornamented cousin (Dummett suggests "embroidered") with additional announcements and bonuses.
 The game may in any case now be obsolete, being noticeably absent from Bamberger's successor to Löw's and Beck's Tarock series.

 Cards

 The game is played with the 54-card French-suited Industrie und Glück deck.
 It includes 22 trumps numbered in Roman numerals with the exception of the highest, the Sküs or Fool.
 The second highest trump, the XXI, is known as the Mond while the lowest trump, I, is called the Pagat.
 The Sküs, Mond, and Pagat are together known as the Trull or "Honours" and are worth 5 points each.
 Other trumps are worth only 1 point.

 The 32 plain suit cards consist of four courts: King, Queen, Cavalier and Valet, along with four pip cards.
 The cards rank as follows: